Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 #### Code requirements:
 - All classes must have documentation
-- New code must have tests written such that the code coverage does not fall below a certain threshold.
+- New code must have tests written such that the code coverage does not fall below the configured threshold.
 - The changelog must be updated
 - This contributing file must be updated if a new feature or extension point is added